Yugtgupta/Init_Tasks/README.md

-Here’s the simplified README with the requested sections removed:

----

 # Sentiment Analysis on Amazon Reviews

 This project focuses on **sentiment analysis** of Amazon reviews by comparing traditional machine learning models and deep learning approaches.
 We have explored multiple models ranging from **Naive Bayes** and **Logistic Regression** to more advanced **LSTM** and **pre-trained BERT models**.
 The goal is to identify which model performs best in classifying **positive** and **negative** reviews.